mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 First let me say a little bit about the meaning of dullness and distraction.
 Broadly speaking, dullness and distraction are states where the mind acts reactively, like the swing of a pendulum.
 The body and mind lose their state of equilibrium in either distraction or dullness, just like a pendulum.

-It is represented as *kon san* in Japanese. *Kon* is dullness. *San* is distraction.
+It is represented as *kon san* in Japanese. *Kon* is “dullness”. *San* is “distraction”.

-The structure of the Chinese letter *kon* consists of two parts: one is *bottom*, the second is the sun.
+The structure of the Chinese letter *kon* consists of two parts: one is *bottom*, the second is *the sun*.
 The sun sinks or sets at the bottom: complete darkness.
 So *kon* or dullness means the state in which the mind becomes gloomy and doesn’t work, as if the sun sets and the surroundings become completely dark.
 That is the meaning of *kon*, dullness.

 *San* is distraction.
 Distraction is a state in which the mind is [bothered] with troublesome [things] and is entangled.
 So distraction, broadly speaking, means *relative understanding*: various relative views, relative thoughts, or worldly thoughts.
-Worldly thoughts means to understand or view something in the dualistic world.
+“Worldly thoughts” means to understand or view something in the dualistic world.

 So if you understand something in the dualistic world, whatever kind of idea or view you can get, it’s a cause of distraction.
 For instance, good or evil, or neutral; or hard practice, easy practice, or so-so.
 Whatever kind of idea you get in the dualistic world, it all becomes a cause of distraction.

 That is the meaning of distraction.

 #### 10:27